ihrke/balancinator/intro.md

 - Create beautiful evidence to assess gender balance beyond coarse measurements
 - Visualize gender balance by means of generic plots of by diverging pips
 - Built scatter plots that indicates increase or decrease of gender balance between two points in time
-- Measure gender balance in your organization within and across the different units
 - Identify units that are in need of specific attention for gender equality measures
 - Download image files in .png  (and soon .pdf) format you can use on your presentation, poster, role-up etc.
 - Monitor gender balance within and across different fields of knowledge and practices constituting the broad portfolio of your institutions